makersquare/js-course/README.md

 ---

 Implement the `createPost` function.
 This function should add a new post to the `posts` array and display it immediately.
+Note that the posts `id` should be it's position in the posts array.

 ---